locationlabs/confab/README.md

 ## Roles, Environments, and Hosts

-Confab assumes the existings of hosts groupings that constitute different *environments* (e.g. production).
+Confab assumes the existence of host groups that constitute different *environments* (e.g. production).
 Likewise, confab assumes that each host has one or more *roles* that define how it is used.
 Within the default confab console script:

- -  Environment and host definitions are loaded from a **settings.py** file in the data directory, which should define the environment-to-host and role-to-host mappings as follows:
+ -  Environment and host definitions are loaded from a **settings.py** file in the main input directory.
+This module should define the environment-to-host and role-to-host mappings as follows:

         environmentdefs = {
             'local': ['localhost']